Menu

 Our EclipseCare service plans are designed to ensure maximum service uptime for your practice.

-The UK maintains stringent regulations designed to safeguard patients and staff from undue radiation exposure.
+The UK has strict rules in place to protect patients and staff from unnecessary radiation exposure.

-The UKHSA offers recognised RPA services in the UK and Ireland.
-They also provide X-ray equipment assessments and various other radiation protection services.
+Bodies such as UK Health Security Agency provide recognised RPA services across the UK and Ireland, alongside X-ray equipment assessments and wider radiation protection support.

 When it comes to installing X-ray machines in your dental practice, precision and meticulous attention to detail are paramount.